 Or read on to find out what you can expect as a computer science master.

-Learn more about these and other top influencers in the computer science field today!
+For more insights, check out our interview with Professor Abelson, or learn more about these and other top influencers in the computer science field today!

 There is no specific entrance exam for gaining admission into a computer science master’s program, though some programs may require you to complete a Graduate Record Examination (GRE).
 If the GRE is needed, your program may either require a general exam, or a GRE specific to the subject of computer science.
 Some programs may require you to meet a certain scoring threshold while others may merely require that you complete the exam.
 These requirements will vary from one computer science master’s program to the next.